-[Note: this book was apparently written in English but published only in German, with no English edition available yet.]
+[note: this book was apparently written in English but published only in German, with no English edition available yet]

-They settle down in Cologne, they marry and have a daughter.
-Peter goes on to become one of Germany’s best-known anchormen, and CK works as a journalist.
+They settle down in Cologne, get married and have a daughter.
+Peter goes on to become one of Germany’s best-known anchormen, and Carol works as a journalist.
 Then she writes this book about her life in Germany.
 A cheerful book.
 An insightful book.
 At least that’s what you would think.

 please, no irony

 But sadly, most of the book is rather dull.
 At some point it basically feels like a list of complaints.
 Don’t get me wrong, I would have loved to read a mean roast of Germany, but the way Kloeppel writes seems both bitter and tame at the same time.